TotallyIllogical/hartlrubyonrailstutorial_sampleapp/README.md

-# Sample App from Michael Hartl Runy on Rails Tutorial
+# Sample App from Michael Hartl Ruby on Rails Tutorial
 Fouth Editon

 This is the sample application for